codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 * Like, Mean absolute error(MAE), Mean squared error(MSE) sums the squared paired differences between ground truth and prediction divided by the number of such pairs.

+* MSE loss function is generally used when larger errors are well-note

 ### torch Loss functions for classification